speechbrain/speechbrain/recipes/RescueSpeech/README.md

 ```

 ## Results
-During training, both speech enhancement and ASR is kept unfrozen.
+During training, both speech enhancement and ASR is kept unfrozen- i.e. both ASR and ehnance loss are backpropagated and weights are updated.

 | Model | SISNRi | SDRi | PESQ   | STOI  | *WER*   |
 |------ |--------|-------|-------|-------|----   |